 Following the June 2016 referendum vote to leave the European Union, the UK Government started the exit process by triggering Article 50 of the Treaty on European Union in March 2017.
 This exit is being referred to as ‘Brexit’.
 Our number one priority is to serve and support our customers.

-There are no immediate changes for our customers.
-Our Brexit planning will continue unchanged.
-We’ll continue to monitor the political situation and review our plans to ensure we’re ready for Brexit, our aim is to support customers with the same level of service and range of products as we do today.
+We will continue to monitor the situation and regularly review our plans to ensure we’re ready for Brexit, our aim is to support customers with the same level of service and range of products as we do today.

 What this means for you